 Physical symptoms or strange odors in your home are signs that you have poor indoor air quality.
 These problems can sneak up on you.
 A home that was once fine might become susceptible to mold after a plumbing leak.
 A malfunctioning furnace or gas fireplace could expose your whole household to deadly carbon monoxide (CO).
-The potential threat to your health calls may make you want to learn how to test the air quality in your home.
+The potential threat to your health may make you want to learn how to test the air quality in your home.
 But first, what are the common sources of poor indoor air quality?

 Sources of Indoor Air Pollutants

 Your health could suffer for a number of reasons.

 - Excessive airborne dust mites or pet dander can trigger allergies and asthma attacks.

 - Mold spores floating in the air irritate the respiratory tract and skin.

 - Chemicals called volatile organic compounds (VOC) are toxic to the body.
 Materials like carpeting, paint, solvents, and cleaners emit VOCs.

 - Furnaces and other fossil fuel appliances can pollute homes with CO when their combustion systems exhaust improperly.

 - Radon, a naturally occurring gas that emerges from the ground in some places, has been known to lead to lung cancer.

 - Carbon dioxide (CO2) builds up when your home does not get adequate fresh air.